Well Owner Information

 When reading your meter, it is important to include any “fixed zeros” to the right of the movable numbers.
 The meter reading in the example below is 105,310 gallons.
 Notice that the zero is included and no decimal points have been added.

-Individual Permit Holders – Industrial, Irrigation, Commercial, Public Water Supply, Agricultural Users
+Individual Permit Holders – Industrial, Irrigation, Commercial, Public Water Supply, Agricultural Users: Submit this form monthly by the 5th.

 Detecting a Water Leak